danielaparker/jsoncons/doc/ref/half_arg_t.md

 struct half_arg_t {};
 ```

-`half_arg_t` is an empty class type used to disambiguate function overloads for half precision floating point numbers.
+`half_arg_t` is an empty class type used to disambiguate constructor overloads for half precision floating point numbers.

 ### See also